How to Spot Fraudulent Emails

 Phishing is the term used to describe emails sent out by hackers.
 They try to trick people into giving away passwords and sensitive information.
 They could also contain viruses or attempt to trick you out of your hard-earned cash.

-Hackers send about 156 million phishing emails every day.
-And they’re getting trickier all the time.
+Hackers send about 156 million phishing emails every day and they’re getting trickier all the time.
+And in a COVID-19 environment, hackers are actively attempting to exploit public fear through a variety of scams.
 But there is good news.
 There are a few simple steps that you can take to help protect yourself from phishing attacks.

-3- Avoid downloading attachments and clicking links in emails unless you are 100% sure of the sender.
+4) Avoid downloading attachments and clicking links in emails unless you are 100% sure of the sender.
 It‘s easy for scammers to make it look like a link goes to a trusted site when it actually sends you to a fake landing page.
+For instance, some fraudulent emails are designed to look as if they were sent directly from the CDC, with a clickable link to a list of coronavirus cases in your area.
 Use antivirus software to scan for viruses in attachments.
 If you aren't sure about a link in an email, you can always type the URL manually in your browser.

-4- Stay clear of any emails that ask you to send money to cover expenses or deposit money from a stranger.
+5) Stay clear of any emails that ask you to send money to cover expenses or deposit money from a stranger.
 Some phishing emails are after personal information.
 Some are looking for access to corporate or government networks.
 But some are just out for cash.
-If you're asked to cover expenses for someone, or if someone is trying to send you a check and asking you to cash it and then send someone the money, those are classic signs of an email scam.
+If you're asked to cover expenses for someone or make a donation to a charitable organization related to COVID-19, those are classic signs of an email scam.
 Don’t fall for it.

-Email scams aren’t going away anytime soon.
+Email scams aren’t going away anytime soon, especially as hackers continue to exploit COVID-19 for fraudulent purposes.
 But following a few best practices can help you to rest easy.
 If you want even more security for your identity, consider a Diamond Secure Account.
-It provides all the benefits of a Pinnacle Bank Checking Account along with identity monitoring and resolution services.
-Check out all the benefits of the Pinnacle Bank Diamond Secure Account.
+It provides all the benefits of a Pinnacle Bank Checking Account along with identity monitoring and resolution services, so you can always keep safety at the front of mind.
+Check out all the benefits of a Pinnacle Bank Diamond Secure Account.